Bill O'Connor (basketball): Career

 O'Connor started his career at Colby Community College as an assistant coach.
 He later was hired as an assistant coach at University of Texas-Pan American where he stayed for a short time before finding Rockhurst.
 In 1994 Bill was named head coach of the Rockhurst team, and led Rockhurst to multiple Great Lakes Valley Conference and Heartland Conference champions.
 He was named coach of the year multiple times in both the GLVC and the Heartland conference.
 O'Connor retired in 2015 as the winningest head coach in Rockhurst basketball history.
 He was inducted into the Greater Kansas City Basketball Coaches Association Hall of Fame on April 11, 2019.

-Personal details
+Personal life

 He lives in Kansas City, Missouri, with his wife Elaine.
 He has 4 children, Tricia, Chris, Anna, and Caitlin.